Participants will have the opportunity to complete all of the following components through the year-long, executive-level leadership experience:

 - Capstone retreat and leadership panel feedback

-- Access to LDPE Alumni
+- Access to LDPE Alumni and other resources

 Participants selected for the program must:

 - Aspire to a leadership role as part of their career path.

 - Demonstrate capacity for leadership and a tolerance for ambiguity.

 - Perform current assignments with proper follow through and attention to detail.